tomkealey/tomkealey.github.io/content/posts/not-the-critic-that-counts.md

 ---

+I seem to be in quite a stoic mood at the moment.
+This quote has always been a go to for me and a reminder to keep my ass off the benches and remain in the arena.
+Rarely am I alone.
+Oft there are some other crazy souls aplay.

 # The Man in the Arena

 It is not the critic who counts; not the man who points out how the strong